OmarA-09/netflix-recommender-dissertation/README.md

 `python ./scripts/run_recommender.py`

-- Note: Ensure you select the correct recommender type before executing app.py
+- Note: Ensure you select the correct recommender type for init before executing app.py

 ## To run Backend with endpoints: